juleyrios/Customer-Records-Database/README.md

 ## 📚 What I Learned

-This project helped me practice **maintaining accurate records, organizing information efficiently, and using Excel to work with larger sets of data**.
+This project helped me practice maintaining accurate records, organizing information efficiently, and using Excel to work with larger sets of data.